Dee Dee Myers: Commentator

 Myers has contributed to Vanity Fair since July 1995, originally as a Washington editor, and since 1997 as a contributing editor.
 She is the author of the 2008 New York Times best-selling book Why Women Should Rule The World, about women taking on positions of leadership and her own experiences in the White House.
 Her writings have also appeared in a number of other publications, including the Los Angeles Times, The New York Times, Time, The Washington Post, O: the Oprah Magazine, Politico, and The Huffington Post.
 Since leaving the White House, Myers has also been invited to speak at numerous events, usually on the topics of women's issues, the media and politics.
 In 2011, she became a brand ambassador for Jones New York's Empower your Confidence campaign, and appeared as a model in advertisements for the brand.

 Public affairs consulting

 Myers joined The Glover Park Group in September 2010, as a managing director of public affairs.
 Her role at the firm involves consulting with clients on communications strategy, marketing and reputation management.
 In January 2013 she was the spokeswoman for Paula Broadwell during the Petraeus scandal.

 Corporate communications

 In September 2014, Myers became the head of corporate communications at Warner Bros.
 She departed from this position in February 2020.

+State government

+In December 2020, California Governor Gavin Newsom appointed Myers as Senior Advisor and Director of the Governor's Office of Business and Economic Development (GO-Biz).